AntonioModer/adonaac.github.io/source/documentation/utils/index.markdown

 An utility library with tons of functions that makes operations regarding lines, polygons, circles, intersections and math related stuff in general a lot easier than they are with vanilla LÖVE/Lua.
 It's an exact copy of [mlib](http://github.com/davisdude/mlib), so refer to that for a list and an explanation of all functions it implements.
-It can be accesses through {% text mg.mlib %}.
+It can be accesses through {% text fg.mlib %}.

 {% title Moses %}

 An utility library with tons of functions that makes operations on tables, arrays, lists, collections and objects a lot easier than they are with vanilla Lua.
 It's an exact copy of [Moses](http://github.com/Yonaba/Moses), so refer to this [tutorial](https://github.com/Yonaba/Moses/blob/master/doc/tutorial.md) for a list and an explanation of all functions it implements.
-It can be accessed through {% text mg.moses %}, {% text mg.mo %} or {% text mg.fn %}.
+It can be accessed through {% text fg.moses %}, {% text fg.mo %} or {% text fg.fn %}.

 {% title utils %}

-The {% text mg.utils %} table holds some random utility functions...
+The {% text fg.utils %} table holds some random utility functions...

 {% title Methods %}